Danny fulfilled his dream of traveling in a van. Today he shares with us the pros and cons of the van life.

 When you find yourself driving through these sorts of locations, you’re often forced to break the rules and risk getting caught in the process.
 It’s never fun, but sometimes it can feel like the only viable option.

 Petrol Prices Add Up

-It’s true that traveling in a van makes for a cost-effective way to travel.
+Traveling in a van indeed makes for a cost-effective way to travel.
 But it definitely isn’t free!
-In fact, when you’re covering large distances all the time, you might be surprised at how quickly fuel-costs can stack up.
+In fact, when you’re covering large distances all the time, you might be surprised at how quickly fuel costs can stack up.